bow-swift/bow/README.md

 ## Modules

-Bow is split in multiple modules that can be consumed independently.
+Bow is split into multiple modules that can be consumed independently.
 These modules are:

 - `Bow`: core library.
-Contains Higher Kinded Types emulation, function manipulation utilities, Typeclasses, Data Types, Monad Transformers and instances for primitive types.
+Contains Higher Kinded Types emulation, function manipulation utilities, Typeclasses, Data Types, Monad Transformers, and instances for primitive types.
 - `BowOptics`: module to work with different optics.
 - `BowRecursionSchemes`: module to work with recursion schemes.
 - `BowFree`: module to work with Free Monads.